-I seem to come down with a horrific sinus infection every year when pollen season hits, and it is in full force right now here on the coast of NC.
 Homemade soup is so comforting to me, especially when I’m under the weather.
-I don’t want to spend an eternity in the kitchen while feeling bad (who does?), so I made this 30-Minute Hamburger Minestrone Soup and was able to enjoy a hearty homemade soup without a lot of hassle.
+I don’t want to spend an eternity in the kitchen while not feeling well (who does?), so I made this 30-Minute Hamburger Minestrone Soup and was able to enjoy a hearty homemade soup without a lot of hassle.

 This recipe uses a package of frozen mixed vegetables.
 I always try to keep a few packs in my freezer (thank goodness!).
 I did NOT feel like doing a lot of peeling, slicing and chopping so this soup was the perfect homemade comfort food.